Trần Văn Chơn: Military career

-In April 1956, he was promoted to HQ Major in charge.
+In April 1956, Chơn was promoted to HQ Major in charge.
 In early 1957, he was appointed RVNN commander to replace HQ Colonel Le Quang My and he concurrently served as director of the Saigon Naval Shipyard.
 In mid-1958, he received orders to hand over the position of director of the shipyard to Colonel Nguyen Phat.

-In June 1959, he was ordered to hand over the post of RVNN commander to Lieutenant Commander Hồ Tấn Quyền.
+In June 1959, Chơn was ordered to hand over the post of RVNN commander to Lieutenant Commander Hồ Tấn Quyền.
 On 26 October 1959, he was promoted to Lieutenant Colonel.
 In early 1960, he was the first senior RVNN officer sent to the command class at the Naval War College in Newport, Rhode Island.
 In June 1960, he was reassigned as director of the Saigon Naval Shipyard.
 In early 1961, he also served as Assistant to Colonel Duong Ngoc Dau, General Director of Security and Civil Defense.
 In February 1962, he assumed a new assignment as Commander of the Jiang Forces (later renamed the Local Patrol League).
-He served as deputy commander of the South Vietnamese Regional Forces and Popular Forces from 1962 until 1966.
+Chơn served as deputy commander of the South Vietnamese Regional Forces and Popular Forces from 1962 until 1966.

-On 1 November 1966, he was promoted to Navy Colonel and reassigned as RVNN commander replacing the acting commander, ARVN Lieutenant General Cao Văn Viên.
+On 1 November 1966, Chơn was promoted to Navy Colonel and reassigned as RVNN commander replacing the acting commander, ARVN Lieutenant General Cao Văn Viên.
 On 19 June 1968, he was promoted to the rank of Commodore, the rank of Brigadier General in office.
 On 1 November 1970, he was promoted to the rank of Commodore, the rank of Major General in office.
 On 1 November 1974, he was discharged due to his age after more than 20 years of military service.
-He handed over the position of Commander of the Navy to his former deputy, Commodore Major General Lâm Ngươn Tánh.
+Chơn handed over the position of Commander of the Navy to his former deputy, Commodore Major General Lâm Ngươn Tánh.

 Later life

-Following the Fall of Saigon on 30 April 1975, he was imprisoned.
-He was held in reeducation camps until his release in September 1987.
+Following the Fall of Saigon on 30 April 1975, Chơn was imprisoned, and was held in reeducation camps until his release in September 1987.

-In December 1991, he and his family emigrated to the United States under the sponsorship of the former Commander Naval Forces Vietnam, Elmo Zumwalt and settled in San Jose, California.
+In December 1991, Chơn and his family emigrated to the United States under the sponsorship of the former Commander Naval Forces Vietnam, Elmo Zumwalt and settled in San Jose, California.

-He died at his home on 2 May 2019.
+Chơn died at his home on 2 May 2019.